nowsprinting/create-script-folders-with-tests/README.md

 ### Creating DotSettings files

-And creating .csproj.DotSettings file for each assembly.
+Creates .csproj.DotSettings file for each assembly.
 This file is set up to make the [Namespace does not correspond to file location](https://www.jetbrains.com/help/rider/CheckNamespace.html) inspection work as expected in JetBrains Rider.
-Do not forget to commit .DotSettings files for that project.

-Specifically, disabled the [Namespace provider](https://www.jetbrains.com/help/rider/Refactorings__Adjust_Namespaces.html) for the following folders:

-- Scripts
-- Scripts/Runtime
-- Tests
-- Tests/Runtime

 This will result in the expected namespace per folder as follows: